SaoshyantOfficial/Digikala-Data-Collector/README.md

 # Digikala_Sentiment_Analysis
-The purpose of this project is to help shopping easier and better by analyzing the sentiments of users' opinions
+The purpose of this project is to make shopping easier and better by analyzing the sentiments of users' opinions